-The word of "Millefiori" consists of two Italian words: "mille" means one thousand and "fiori" means flower.
 "Millefiori" representing the pattern of whimsical flowers with beautiful colors was named by maker Apsley Pellatt who first used the term "Milleifori" in his book called "Curiosities of Glass Making" in 1849.
 The term also appeared in the Oxford English Dictionary.

 Murano Glass is a glass in a chemical sense of the word that is made exclusively on the small island of Murano, which is located within the borders of the Northern Italy city of Venice.